HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 #### protected void SetVolume(int playerIndex, float volume)
 Modify the volume of a certain stream giving a **playerIndex**.
 The **volume** of the track value ranges between 0.0f and 1.0f.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void AddStream(StreamProperties newStream)
-Add a new stream to the list multiStreamProperties.
-The stream must be added using this function instead of changing the list manually.

 #### protected void AddVideoContent(int playerIndex, string url, HISPlayerMimeTypes mimeType = HISPlayerMimeTypes.URL_EXTENSION (optional))
 Add new content to a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths allocated in the **StreamingAssets** Unity folder.
 The **mimeType** parameter is optional and indicates which MIME type will be used for the new url.